 The Great-West Life Centre for Mental Health in the Workplace (the Centre) provides employers with a variety of free public resources including information, strategies, tools, and initiatives as well as support for research aimed at improving workplace mental health.
 The Centre also reviews current research and innovative programming available in the area of workplace mental health.
 The website, workplacestrategiesformentalhealth.com, is the primary vehicle through which these resources are available to employers and organizations.
-All of the Centre's tools and resource established by Great-West Life as part of their commitment to enriching the communities where we live and work.
+All of the Centre's tools and resources are available to anyone at no charge.
+The Centre is a public resource established by Great-West Life as part of their commitment to enriching the communities where we live and work.
 The following are some of the Centre's initiatives: